adzialocha/meshpit/README.md

           If peers are configured to the same topic, they will find each other automatically, connect and sync data.

-  -b, --bootstrap <PUBLIC_KEY>
+  -b, --bootstrap
+          Make this node a "bootstrap node" by enabling the mode.

+          Bootstrap nodes can help other nodes to find and connect to each other over the internet.

+  -u, --use-bootstrap <PUBLIC_KEY>
-          Mention the public key of another peer to use it as a "bootstrap peer" for discovery over the internet.
+          Mention the public key of another peer to use it as a "bootstrap node" for discovery over the internet.

           If no value is given here, meshpit can only find other peers in your local area network.